-Your small business or a nonprofit has acquired Office 365 or SharePoint online.
-Email accounts have been configured and working great and now it is time to migrate documents to one central location so everyone can collaborate.
+Your small business or a nonprofit has acquired Office 365 or SharePoint Online.
+Email accounts have been configured and working great, and now it is time to migrate documents to one central location so everyone can collaborate.
 You made it to the homepage of your newly setup SharePoint site.
 And that’s where the reality starts to settle in.
-For some reason things don’t quite behave like they are supposed to.
-How do you utilize this supposedly super-capable tool and turn it into efficient, productive and collaborative environment in your organization?
+For some reason, things don’t quite behave like they are supposed to.
+How do you utilize this supposedly super-capable tool and turn it into an efficient, productive, and collaborative environment in your organization?

-With this blog post I will try to answer a question I hear most frequently from small businesses and nonprofits: do we really need to utilize SharePoint consulting services and hire an outside consultant when implementing SharePoint?
+With this blog post, I will try to answer a question I hear most frequently from small businesses and nonprofits: do we need to utilize SharePoint consulting services and hire an outside consultant when implementing SharePoint?

 1. SharePoint is not DropBox

 One big misconception I hear all the time is when people compare SharePoint to DropBox or Box.com or even network drives/file shares.
 Please don’t.
 DropBox and SharePoint had completely different evolution paths.
-DropBox was designed around simplicity and its whole purpose was (cloud) file sharing and synchronization among different devices such as laptops, phones and tablets.
-DropBox does it and it does it pretty well and its user interface resembles an already familiar folder structure, so from user adoption standpoint it is a relatively simple transition.
+DropBox was designed around simplicity, and its whole purpose was (cloud) file sharing and synchronization among various devices such as laptops, phones, and tablets.
+DropBox does it, and it does it pretty well, and its user interface resembles an already familiar folder structure, so from the user adoption standpoint, it is a relatively simple transition.

 Want to learn more about SharePoint Document Management?
 Reference this post on “Document Management in SharePoint without folders – Introduction to SharePoint Metadata”

-2. SharePoint was not originally designed for small businesses and nonprofits
+2. SharePoint was not initially designed for small businesses and nonprofits

 Medium and large-size organizations have staff and groups of employees dedicated exclusively to SharePoint.
 From infrastructure to administration to developers for building customizations and interfaces.

-Needless to say, SharePoint was not designed to be a “plug and play” or “out of the box” solution.
+SharePoint was not designed to be a “plug and play” or “out of the box” solution.
 It was always assumed that some sort of configurations and standardization would be done before it is rolled out to employees.
-Therefore, out of the box, SharePoint is not the same user-friendly solution as say DropBox.
+Therefore, out of the box, SharePoint is not the same user-friendly solution as say, DropBox.

-If you think you can just dump the files from your old network drive or DropBox into SharePoint, share URL with employees and then you are done, then I strongly encourage you cancel your Office 365 subscription and go back to whatever solution you had before.
+If you think you can dump the files from your old network drive or DropBox into SharePoint, share URL with employees, and then you are done, then I strongly encourage you to cancel your Office 365 subscription and go back to whatever solution you had before.
 Trust me, you will save yourself from unnecessary stress.

-If I were to compare Dropbox to SharePoint it would be like comparing bicycle to airplane.
-Majority know how to drive a bicycle.
-Not many know how to fly an airplane with its complicated technology and electronics.
-This of SharePoint as an airplane – it is a complicated piece of machinery with sites, pages, web parts, apps, security, navigation, document management options, etc. Did I mention that you can write a separate book on any single thing listed in previous sentence?
+If I were to compare Dropbox to SharePoint, it would be like comparing a bicycle to an airplane.
+The majority know how to drive a bike.
+Not many know how to fly an aircraft with its complicated technology and electronics.
+Think of SharePoint as an airplane – it is a complicated piece of machinery with sites, pages, web parts, apps, security, navigation, document management options, etc. Did I mention that you can write a separate book on any single thing listed in the previous sentence?

 4. You can’t afford to get it wrong with SharePoint

-Unlike Dropbox where you create your account, download the app and go, SharePoint requires a long-term strategy before you move your first document into it.
-You need to brainstorm and think through information architecture, site navigation, sub-site structure, security groups and permissions setup, external sharing, metadata configuration, governance and lots of other things.
-Ignore all of this and your SharePoint will quickly turn into a dumpster like your current DropBox or file shares.
-It is always far better and easier to start things on the right foot from scratch than fix an already existing mess.
+Unlike Dropbox, where you create your account, download the app and go, SharePoint requires a long-term strategy before you move your first document into it.
+You need to brainstorm and think through information architecture, site navigation, sub-site structure, security groups and permissions setup, external sharing, metadata configuration, governance, and lots of other things.
+Ignore all of this, and your SharePoint will quickly turn into a dumpster like your current DropBox or file shares.
+It is always far better and more comfortable to start things on the right foot from scratch than fix an already existing mess.

 5. You can’t keep up with SharePoint evolution

 I hope you found this article useful.
-At the end of the day, whether you decide to hire an outside consultant or develop an internal know-how and do it yourself – is your business decision.
-Successful SharePoint implementation depends on a variety of factors ad this post only addressed one little aspect of it.
-Oh yeah, in case you are considering hiring an outside SharePoint consultant, here is my shameless plug 🙂
+At the end of the day, whether you decide to hire an outside consultant or develop internal know-how and do it yourself – is your business decision.
+Successful SharePoint implementation depends on a variety of factors, and this post only addressed one little aspect of it.